 - Results section should be presented in text, accompanied by tables and figures to help describe the narrative findings.
 Whenever possible, place the tables and figures close to the text and refer the text by specific table or figure numbers.
 Tables and figures should be numbered, made in single-spaced and placed in the center of the text.
 Title should be placed above the tables/figures.

 - Discussion section presents interpretation of research findings, comprehends the present findings to relevant previous research and theories.
 Statements of strengths and study limitations are encouraged to be written to help researchers and policy makers in designing future studies.

 - Conclusion section should covers major findings of the study and policy recommendations.

 II.
-Photo essays mostly comprise of 10-15 high resolution photographs with 200-500 words of text on a topic that relates to health and well-being.
+Photo essays mostly comprise of 10-15 high resolution photographs with 500-1000 words (excluded the Author Details and References) of text on a topic that relates to health and well-being.
 No abstract is required for Photo essay.
 However, the description should lift the emotion of story or event that able to connect the content to health problems and solutions.
+Abstract is not required.

 D. Tables and figures should be submitted in editable Word or Excel format (not picture), and be numbered consecutively in arabic numerals and should be placed near the indicated text.
 The position of each table and figure in the text should be clearly mentioned follow the order.

 E. Acknowledgements: If any, acknowledgement of persons, organizations, and funding sources, should be placed before the reference section.